santosh-burada/Text-Extraction/README.md

 # image
-This Project use machine learning Algorithm to extract the text from Images.
+This is an android application, which uses machine learning Algorithm to extract the text from Images.